Ski: 2024-2025 Moment Wildcat, 184 cm

 It is stable and strong, allowing you to ski quite hard in powder, chop, and even crud.
 While it doesn’t have the smoothest, most bump-erasing suspension out there, it does bring some liveliness to the table that heavier skis can sometimes lack.
 And it certainly isn’t only meant for charging — it offers great maneuverability for how stable it is, keeping it enjoyable in tighter terrain.
 Plus, its powerful platform is also a freestyle-friendly one, and those who like to throw tricks and slash around could find a lot to like about the Wildcat.

-Luke: Looking back at our reviews of the original Bibby / Blister Pro, much of what we said there remains true for the latest Wildcat.
-The OG versions’ ability to work for such a wide range of skiers was a big part of why we were such big fans of it; this latest Wildcat continues that trend.
+Luke: Looking back at our reviews of the original Bibby / Blister Pro, much of what we said there remains true for the latest, current Wildcat.
+Those older versions’ ability to work for such a wide range of skiers was a big part of why we were such big fans of them; this current Wildcat continues that trend.
 It’s one of the more stable skis in its class, but can still be skied in a very playful manner.

 I’ll echo Dylan in saying that the Wildcat wouldn’t be my top recommendation if you (1) want the absolute best flotation, (2) prefer an ultra damp, smooth, borderline “dead” ski, or (3) are looking for an extremely loose, forgiving, nimble pow ski.
 But if you’re looking to make the most of your resort pow days, even after the fresh snow is all chopped up, it is an excellent choice that does a lot of things well.